newrelic/newrelic-ruby-agent/README.md

 Any Rack based framework should work but may not be tested.
 Install the Ruby Agent as a gem and add the Developer Mode middleware if desired.
 Report any problems by visiting support.newrelic.com.

+Frameworks that use Shotgun such as Lotus do not work in Developer or Monitor Mode.

 You can also monitor non-web applications.
 Refer to the "Other Environments" section under "Getting Started".